MasterKym/1337-MERN-workshop/README.md

 ### Introduction
 This workshop will go through the basics of settings up a Nodejs server powered with Express.js.
 We'll go over what each of the components does and how they all work together to build a server.
 Before we get into the code an introduction about what HTTP is, HTML and CSS is necessary.
-In HTTP, requests are initiated by the recipient, and
+In HTTP, requests are initiated by the recipient, and **ADD THINGS HEEEEEEEEEEEEERE**

 ### What is HTTP
 HTTP stands for HyperText Transfer Protocol.